Gujarat Mineral Development Corporation Limited

 To create environmental awareness among all employees and surrounding communitiesincluding schools various environmental awareness programs have been conducted throughcelebration of World Environment Day and Van Mahotsav in various GMDC projects.

 16. INDUSTRIAL RELATIONS HEALTHAND SAFETY

 The relations between the company and its employees continued to be cordial throughoutthe year.
 The company is also committed to the health and safety of not only its staff butalso of the people engaged through its contractors and community living in and around itsproject areas.
-Dispensaries with qualified doctors and paramedical staff are in operationat Panandhro Akrimota Thermal Power Plant Rajpardi and Kadipani Projects.
+Dispensaries with qualified doctors and para-medical staff are in operationat Panandhro Akrimota Thermal Power Plant Rajpardi and Kadipani Projects.
 Mobile medicalvans facilities are also operational at various projects.
 At every project GMDC providesISI & DGMS safety shoes and other safety devices and adopts best safety practices.

 The Company is an OHSAS 18000 certified company.
 Regular health checkup of employeesengaged in Mining and Power segment including employees engaged through contractorstransporters etc. are conducted.

 17. PARTICULARS OF EMPLOYEES

-remuneration of ' 60 lakh or more or employed for part of the yearand in receipt of '5 lakh or more a month under Rule 5 (2) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014.
+The Company did not have any employee who was employed throughout the financial yearand in receipt of remuneration of Rs.
+60 lakh or more or employed for part of the yearand in receipt of Rs.
+5 lakh or more a month under Rule 5 (2) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014.

 The table containing other particulars of employees in accordance with the provisionsof Section 197 (1) of the Companies Act 2013 read with Rule 5 (1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 is appended atAnnexure II to the Board's Report.